cheminfo/chemcalc-js/README.md

 * `gaussianResolution` - Define resolution that corresponds the width at half-height (default: resolution * gaussianWidth).
 * `joiningAlgorithm` - May take 2 values: "center" (center of mass) or "main" (keep the main peak) (default: main)
 * `typedResult` - The result field will be typed like "mf" "jcamp" ... so instead of having "mf":"C10H12" the json will contain "mf":{type:"mf",value:"C10H12"} (default: false)
+* `defaultUnsaturationContribution` - Allow to have a default value for the isotope with undefined unsaturation contribution.
+By default it is null and therefore if you use element like Ru, V, ... the unsaturation will not be calculated.

 __Examples__